gellati/robot-framework-demo/README.md

 Once the containers are up and running, the Redmine service can be tested with Robot Framework.

+Shut down the containers with

+    docker-compose down

 ## Tests

 The tests are based on user stories.
 Each user story has been divided into steps that are required for that story to be realized.

 The tests can be run all at once, or one at a time.
-The tests have been marked with tags for the user to be able to run the individually.
+The tests have been marked with tags for the user to be able to run them individually.

 The file `redmine-set.robot` contains the user stories.
-Some of the more involved user stories contain `setup` and `teardown` sections with which preconditions are set up and the environment cleaned up after the test has been run.
+Some of the more involved user stories contain `setup` and `teardown` sections with which preconditions are set up prior to the tests and the environment is cleaned up after the test has run.

 The `keywords.robot` file contains keywords which make up the test steps.
 The keywords have been grouped according to the kinds of activities they do (e.g. click buttons, move to urls).
 The aggregate actions section contains slightly abstracted keywords.
 If a keyword contains variables that are passed on to other keywords, the variable has to be enclosed in quotations (i.e. "").